mattmawhinney/mancala/READEME.md

 Mancala is a game of moving stones or pebbles around a playing board.
 It traces its roots back as far as 1300 years to the regions of modern day Ethiopia and Eritrea.

-And, I used to play it when growing up.
+Also, I used to play it while growing up, and you can play it too by cloning this repo and running the mancala.rb in the lib folder.

 Here are the rules:

 1. The Mancala 'board' is made up of two rows of six holes, or slots, each.